 Track applications submitted in Google docs, Excel or Word, or through a tool like JibberJobber.com.
 Also, make note of the people you contact, when you communicate and the responses you receive.
 The minutiae of job seeking can be overwhelming.
 Good records help you keep things manageable.

-Go into your job search with an optimistic attitude.
-When in doubt about whether or not to apply for a job, plan to submit your resume.
+Go into your job search with an optimistic attitude and a commitment to persevere.
+You have unique talents and abilities to offer, so don’t give up.
+The right job for you is out there.
+When in doubt about whether or not to apply for a job, make a plan to submit your resume.
 As hockey great Wayne Gretzky famously said, “You miss 100 percent of the shots you don't take.”

 Launching a job search?
 Cella can help!